Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 A: Use Jtag to launch the application.

-   1. Make sure your VCK190 board is connected to your PC.
+   1. Set up your board: power,Jtag,UART and BOOT MODE.

    2. Right-click on the ***simple_application_system*** and click ***Run As → Launch Hardware***.